 Batteries discharge if they are not used.
 If the battery is stored for a longer period of time when empty, it can become damaged and its storage capacity can be greatly reduced.

-- ▶ Store battery with at least 30% charge.

-- ► Charge battery every six months.
+- ▶ Store battery with at least 30% charge. - ► Charge battery every six months.

-- ▶ Charge LED on the Remote or System Controller via the USB diagnostic interface for about an hour every three months.

 The battery may become damaged if it is connected permanently to the charger.